I’m not flexible enough for yoga.

 Yoga is a religion.

 Yoga is not a religion.
 It has ancient roots – more ancient than Christianity – and since we’re so used to those roots being religious, it’s easy to make the mistake.
-Since yoga comes from areas within India, some Hindu philosophies have come into the practice.
-But the connection is only geographical – yoga does not come from Hinduism.
-As a matter of fact, it was rejected by Hinduism according to foremost yoga teacher T.K.V.
+As a matter of fact, yoga was rejected by Hinduism according to foremost yoga teacher T.K.V.
 Desikachar (Yoga Journal).
 There is an ancient text The Yoga Sutras by the sage Patanjali which includes philosophies such as “do no harm to others.”
 But you are not required to follow or believe in any of the principles put forth in The Yoga Sutras.

 An explanation from the article “Is Yoga a Religion?” by Paul Catalfo in Yoga Journal: Yoga has no singular creed, nor does it have any ritual by which adherents profess their faith or allegiance, such as baptism or confirmation.
 There are no religious obligations, such as attending weekly worship services, receiving sacraments, fasting on certain days, or performing a devotional pilgrimage.
 You are not required to believe in or attend or take part in anything.